Nagaraj: The law on SC/ST promotions

 READ | SC/ST govt employees: Quota in job promotions not barred till we decide, says Supreme Court

-Questions before SC
+Questions before Supreme Court

 The petition challenged the constitutional validity of: